tomerlevy1/super-kanban.nvim/README.md

 - Keyboard-centric Kanban workflow built for Neovim
 - Treesitter-based parsing for `Markdown` and `Orgmode` (`neorg` coming soon)
 - Compatible with Obsidian Kanban-style markdown
-- Supports tags, checkmarks, due dates, and note links in cards
+- Supports tags, checkmarks, due dates, sorting or archiving cards
-- Built-in date picker for assigning due dates and sorting or archiving cards
+- Built-in date picker for assigning due dates (press `@` in insert mode)
+- Create dedicated notes for each card to store additional context
 - Time tracking support to log and review time spent on each task (`coming soon`)

 ---